pytest-dev/pytest/doc/en/getting-started.rst

             x = "hello"
             assert hasattr(x, "check")

 ``pytest`` discovers all tests following its :ref:`Conventions for Python test discovery <test discovery>`, so it finds both ``test_`` prefixed functions.
-There is no need to subclass anything.
+There is no need to subclass anything, but make sure to prefix your class with ``Test`` otherwise the class will be skipped.
 We can simply run the module by passing its filename:

 .. code-block:: pytest